WELCOME TO MARK VALLEN'S "ART FOR A CHANGE" WEBSITE

 Photos of Mark Vallen in 1978

-NEWSFLASH - I make a short appearance on one of the special features appearing on the 30th Anniversary DVD edition of Sid & Nancy, Alex Cox’s movie about British punk rocker Sid Vicious and his American girlfriend, Nancy Spungen.
-In May of 2007, I was asked to appear in the special feature for the MGM movie re-release and contribute my thoughts on Vicious, the Sex Pistols, and the original punk rock explosion.
-The invitation for me to play a role in the feature documentary was based upon my active participation as an artist in the early Los Angeles punk scene.
-To find out more about the interview, as well as how to obtain the 30th Anniversary DVD, read my blog post, Sid Vicious & I.
+In May of 2007, Vallen was asked to appear in the feature for the MGM movie re-release and contribute his thoughts on Vicious, the Sex Pistols, and the original punk rock explosion.
+The invitation to appear in the feature documentary was based upon Vallen's active participation as an artist in the early Los Angeles punk scene.